 The first light of morning seeps past my drapes, taps me right between the eyes, and I sigh.
 Soft, humid air cool with rain greets my skin past an open window where the earth has scenting the air with a pine and mossy cologne.
 Jays, grosbeaks, cowbirds and red-winged blackbirds call and chirp incessant songs from bird feeders packed with delectableness, eyeing red squirrels intent on joining them for breakfast.
 The winds have settled yet the sky still hangs low and spatters.
 Morning has broken.

-After all, life should not be mercurial, it should be more mellifluous — less unpredictable and more smooth, rich flow.
-To be okay with hiccups, and taking time to forgive.
-Hold off on a task to make room for a moment that is kind.
-Look someone in the eye for that full minute while they talk, and not interrupt.
-To stop multitasking and live in a moment of gratitude.
-Most of us want to live that way, you know — life that has smooth, rich flow.
-To wake at first-light with a sigh and a stretch, and calm thankfulness.
-I really think that God likes gratitude best.
-Gratitude and kindness.
-Because when we live thankful and justly, loving kindness and walking this earth humbly alongside our Creator, we live with real purpose.
+After all, life should not be mercurial, it should be more mellifluous — meaning less unpredictable and more of smooth, rich flow.
+I’m not actually talking about coffee, here.
+It’s about being okay with those hiccups that happen, taking time to let go.
+Try it, mellifluously hold off on a task to make room for a moment that is kind.
+Look someone in the eye for that full minute while they talk and not interrupt.
+Stop multitasking and live in a moment of gratitude.
+Most of us – when our lives are too ‘breathless’ – do want to live life with that smooth, rich flow.
+To wake at first-light with a sigh and a stretch and calm thankfulness and not noticeable blood pressure.

 At the end of the day, I think God likes gratitude a lot.
 Gratitude and kindness.
 Because when we live thankful and justly, loving kindness and walking humbly alongside our Creator, we live with purpose.